shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     $result->addFacet($facetResult);
 }
 ```
-To prevent errors, the class validates first if the result is set before access:
+To prevent errors, the class first validates if the result is set before access:
 ```php
 if (!isset($elasticResult['aggregations']['agg_sales'])) {
     return;
 }
 $data = $elasticResult['aggregations']['agg_sales'];
 ```
-The next step is to generate a RangeFacetResult to display a range slider in the store front which allow customers to filter by conditions:
+The next step is to generate a `RangeFacetResult` to display a range slider in the store front, which allows customers to filter by conditions:
 ```php
 $facetResult = new RangeFacetResult(
     'swag_product_es_sales',